 Apples harvested in late summer and fall that will be sold by December are refrigerated in giant warehouses that are kept at 34-38 degrees Fahrenheit (roughly 1 to 3 degrees Celsius).
 Apples slated to be sold later also go into storage where the atmosphere is controlled.
-The oxygen there is dropped from 21 percent to 2 percent to stop the apple from ripening.
+The oxygen there is dropped from 21% to 2% to stop the apple from ripening.

 Tips for long-term apple storage at home